sdeleon28/vim-todo/README.md

 Then run `:PlugInstall` from within Vim.

+## Usage

+Create a file with a `.todo` extension and open it with Vim.
+You should automatically get the mappings and syntax highlighting.

 ## Mappings

 * `<Leader>[`: Adds a new TODO item at the current indentation level